RobinR1/zbx-template-ipfire/5.4/README.md

 Use in conjunction with a default Template OS Linux-template for CPU/Memory/Storage monitoring of the IPFire appliance/instance.

-Also an extra Zabbix agent userparameter is included to support `vfs.dev.discovery` on Zabbix agent <4.4 as IPFire currently ships with Zabbix agent v4.2.
-Install this userparameter to enable the Template Module Linux block devices-template included with Zabbix Server 4.4+ to monitor block device performance.

-This template was tested on:
+This template was created for:

-- IPFire 2.27 - Core update 162, but should work on earlier versions
+- IPFire 2.27 - Core update 170

+**Warning**: This template will *NOT* work on earlier versions of IPFire due to changes to the Zabbix Agent addon.
+Use [https://github.com/RobinR1/zbx-template-ipfire/releases/tag/0.1](v0.1) of this template for older versions of IPFire.

 ## Setup

 - Install IPFire addon `zabbix_agentd` using Pakfire
-- Install IPFire addon `fping` using Pakfire
 - Remove `userparameter_pakfire.conf` from the folder with Zabbix agent configuration, if it exists.
-- Copy
-  - `template_pakfire.conf`
-  - `template_ipfire_network_stats.conf`
-  - `template_ipfire_services.conf`
+- Make sure the IPFire builtin specific userparameters are enabled in `/etc/zabbix_agentd/zabbix_agentd.conf` (which should be by default)
-  - optional: `userparameter_linux_block_devices.conf` - if Zabbix agent version is <4.4 but you use Template OS Linux from Zabbix Server 4.4+. into the folder with Zabbix agent configuration (`/etc/zabbix_agentd/zabbix_agentd.d/` by default on IPFire)
+- Copy `template_ipfire_services.conf` into the folder with Zabbix agent configuration (`/etc/zabbix_agentd/zabbix_agentd.d/` on IPFire)
-- Copy `ipfire_services.pl` into the folder with Zabbix agent scripts (`/etc/zabbix_agentd/scripts/` by default on IPFire) and make it executable for user `zabbix`.
+- Copy `ipfire_services.pl` into the folder with Zabbix agent scripts (`/etc/zabbix_agentd/scripts/` on IPFire) and make it executable for user `zabbix`.
-- Copy `zabbix` into the folder with sudoers configuration (`/etc/sudoers.d`) to allow Zabbix agent to run `pakfire status`, `addonctrl`, `getipstat` and `fping` as root user.
+- Copy `zabbix_agentd_user` into the folder with sudoers configuration (`/etc/sudoers.d`) to allow Zabbix agent to run `addonctrl` as root user.
 - Restart Zabbix agent.

 ## Zabbix configuration